czmatejt9/akkurim-server/README.md

 # AK KURIM SERVER
-Api for mobile app and webpage
+Api for mobile app and webpage (part of maturita)